Revenue cycle mistakes have always been costly for home health agencies, but the stakes are about to get even higher.

 Scheduling and patient management can present their own, unique, but still impactful issues.
 These issues include too many clinicians missing their visits, or high numbers of staff working overtime, as well as excessive turnover.
 On the patient management front, staff might lack education.
 Resolving these might take a solution such as regular meetings to discuss cases with clinicians as well as improvements to your continuing education programs.

-Ultimately, tackling revenue cycle mistakes requires a perspective that sees the home care revenue cycle as a holistic process and invests in end-to-end improvements.
-Connecting with the right right vendor partner is a strong step toward gaining that perspective.
+Ultimately, tackling revenue cycle mistakes requires a perspective that sees the home health revenue cycle as a holistic process and invests in end-to-end improvements.
+Connecting with the right vendor partner is a strong step toward gaining that perspective.
 Make sure to look for a vendor that’s focused on quality and scalability, meaning they value coding accuracy and can quickly adapt to increasing and fluctuating claim volumes that cause so many revenue cycle issues.
 If you’re interested in finding that kind of partner, it’s time to talk to 3Gen Consulting.